-What to do Before the Test?
+What to do before the test?

 It is best not to apply cream or lotion to the skin 24 hours before the test.
 Babies should be fed their usual feed at the regular time.
-No changes need to be made to the baby's routine.
+No changes need to be made to the baby's routine, however, it is important to be well hydrated before having the procedure.